 NOTICE OF PUBLIC MEETING AND REQUEST FOR PUBLIC COMMENT FOR THE CITY OF ROSEVILLE COMMUNITY DEVELOPMENT BLOCK GRANT (CDBG) PROGRAM

-The draft 2025-2029 Consolidated Plan, draft 2025 Annual Action Plan, draft update to the AI, and draft Citizen Participation Plan will be available for public review and comment from April 5, 2025 through May 6, 2025.
+The draft 2026 Annual Action Plan will be available for public review and comment from April 3, 2026 through May 6, 2026.

-The draft documents are available for review at the links below.
-The draft documents will also be available for review at the Roseville Housing Division at 316 Vernon Street, Suite 150, Roseville, CA 95678 during business hours: Monday from 9am – noon & 1pm - 3pm; Tuesday – Thursday from 9am - noon & 1pm - 5pm; Friday from 8 am - noon.
+The full Public Hearing and Review Notice and draft documents may be accessed at the links below.
+The draft documents will also be available for review at Roseville Public Libraries, and the Roseville Housing Division at 316 Vernon Street, Suite 150, Roseville, CA 95678 during business hours: Monday from 9am - noon & 1pm - 3pm; Tuesday - Thursday from 9am - noon & 1pm - 5pm; Friday from 8 am - noon.

-A public hearing on the City’s draft 2025–29 Consolidated Plan, draft Annual Action Plan, draft update to the AI, and draft CPP for the CDBG program will be held before the City Council of the City of Roseville on Wednesday, May 21, 2025 at 6:00 p.m., or as soon thereafter as the matter may be heard, in the Council Chambers of City Hall, 311 Vernon Street, Roseville, CA.
+A public hearing on the City’s draft Annual Action Plan for the CDBG program will be held before the City Council of the City of Roseville on Wednesday, May 6, 2026 at 6:00 p.m., or as soon thereafter as the matter may be heard, in the Council Chambers of City Hall, 311 Vernon Street, Roseville, CA. If the Chambers are not available due to construction delays, the hearing will be held at the temporary Chambers, 116 S. Grant Street, 1st Floor.
+All interested persons are invited to appear and be heard.

 The Community Development Block Grant (CDBG) is a federally funded program through the Department of Housing and Urban Development.
 Roseville projects completed with CDBG funds since 1986 include: